Boxing Day takes place the day after Christmas on December 26th each year. It’s usually marked by a day or up to a week full of sales and discounts.

 Boxing Day is not a statutory holiday in British Columbia.
 It is, however, one of the biggest shopping days of the year.
 Some businesses take the day off, although not most retailers.
 Stores and malls across Metro Vancouver and the Lower Mainland offer special discounts and shopping incentives.

 While Boxing Day occurs every year on December 26th – the day after Christmas – the deals usually run for up to a week before the actual date as well as for the week after.

-Shopping for Boxing Day deals will look a bit different in 2020 due to the ongoing coronavirus pandemic.
-It will likely look similar to Black Friday of this past year when many stores spread their discounts out over the course of a week or so.
+Shopping for Boxing Day deals looked a bit different in 2020 due to the ongoing coronavirus pandemic.
+It looked similar to Black Friday of this past year when many stores spread their discounts out over the course of a week or so.
 This was done in order to limit the number of customers rushing in for the sales at any given time.

-Many deals and discounts will likely be offered online this year as well.
+Many deals and discounts will likely be offered online again in 2021.
 When doing your shopping, whether online or in person, make sure to support small local businesses as well.
 Giant mega-retailers have done well this year while community-based retailers have been struggling.

 Numerous retailers and shopping centres around Vancouver offer special Boxing Day deals.
 Below are some of the many locations that usually offer Boxing Day and Boxing Week sales.

 - Central City Mall – a mall in the centre of Surrey close to Holland Park.

 - Granville Island – while not especially known for its Boxing Day deals, it is one of the Lower Mainland’s best and most interesting places for shopping, and a great place to find locally-owned businesses to shop at.

 - Granville Street – a shopping street in downtown Vancouver also known for its nightlife and entertainment.